-- 1. The subdivision, as modified with conditions, meets the legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The subject property is located on the north side of Westphalia Road, approximately one-third of a mile west of its intersection with Ritchie Marlboro Road.
+The subject property is located on the north side of Westphalia Road, approximately one-third of a mile west of its intersection with Ritchie Marlboro Road.
 The site consists of 156.87 acres of land known as Parcel 16, recorded in the Prince George's County Land Records in Book 45749 page 15, and Parcel 25, recorded in Book 38426 page 59.
 The entire property is within the Legacy Comprehensive Design (LCD) Zone, with the southwest corner of the property also located in Military Installation Overlay (MIO) Zone for height.
-However, this preliminary plan of subdivision (PPS) was reviewed in accordance with the prior Prince George's County Zoning Ordinance and prior Prince George's County Subdivision Regulations, in accordance with Section 24-1703(b) of the Subdivision Regulations.
+However, this application is being reviewed in accordance with the prior Prince George's County Zoning Ordinance and prior Prince George's County Subdivision Regulations, in accordance with Section 24-1703(b) of the Subdivision Regulations.
 Under the prior Zoning Ordinance, Parcel 16 was zoned Residential Medium Development (R-M) and Parcel 25 was split-zoned R-M and Local Activity Center (L-A-C), with the southwest corner of the parcel located in the M-I-O Zone for height, which were effective prior to April 1, 2022.
 Out of the total project area, 138.74 acres is zoned R-M, and 18.13 acres is zoned L-A-C. The subject property is located within and evaluated in accordance with the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment (sector plan), Subtitles 24 and 27 of the prior Prince George's County Code, and other applicable plans, as outlined herein.
-This PPS includes 514 lots and 76 parcels (1 parcel for multifamily development, and 75 parcels for open space and private roads) for the development of 98 single-family detached dwellings, 416 single-family attached dwellings, 160 (Senior) multifamily dwelling units, and 12,500 square feet of commercial use.
+This preliminary plan of subdivision (PPS) proposes 514 lots and 76 parcels (1 parcel for multifamily development, and 75 parcels for open space and private roads) for the development of 98 single-family detached dwellings, 416 single-family attached dwellings, 160 (Senior) multifamily dwelling units, and 12,500 square feet of commercial use.
 The site is currently vacant.

 Section 24-121(a)(3) of the prior Subdivision Regulations requires that lots adjacent to planned arterial classification roadways be designed to front on either an interior street or a service road.
 The subject property has frontage on Ritchie Marlboro Road, which is classified as an arterial roadway.
-The applicant requested approval of a variation from this section, as Parcel A of the PPS is proposed with direct access to Ritchie Marlboro Road and does not use in interior street or service road.
-This request is discussed further in the Transportation finding of this resolution.
+The applicant requests approval of a variation from this section, as Parcel A of the PPS is proposed with direct access to Ritchie Marlboro Road and does not use in interior street or service road.
+This request is discussed further in the Transportation finding of this technical staff report.

 Section 24-128(b)(7)(A) of the prior Subdivision Regulations allows lots in the R-M and L-A-C Zones to be served by private roads.
 This section also allows lots to be served by an alley, provided that they have frontage on and pedestrian access to a public right of way.
 There are 152 of the 416 single-family attached dwellings that are served by an alley, but do not have frontage on or pedestrian access to a public right-of-way.
-A variation requested from this requirement is discussed further in the Transportation finding of this resolution.
+This request is discussed further in the Transportation finding of this technical staff report.

 The applicant also filed a variance request to Section 25-122(b)(1)(G) of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO), to allow removal of 40 specimen trees.
-This request is discussed further in the Environmental finding of this resolution.
+This request is discussed further in the Environmental finding of this technical staff report.